p371k9/foxdom/README.md

 # foxdom

-Helper script for manual crawl web pages and saving them to particular directory.
-For now, it only works under Linux due to the os.system() function.
+Helper script for manually crawling web pages and saving them to a specific directory.
+For now, it only works under Linux due to the os.system('beep...') function.

 Firstly you need to set the (pseudo) "constants":
 + CONST_PROFILE = path to Firefox profile (optional)